open-telemetry/opentelemetry-android/README.md

 - `diskBufferingEnabled(boolean)` :
   Enables the storage-based buffering of telemetry.
   This setting is useful when instrumenting applications that might work offline for extended periods of time.
+- `limitDiskUsageMegabytes(int)` :
+  When disk buffering is enabled, this can be used to adjust the maximum amount of storage that will be used.
+Default = 25MB.

 #### APIs provided by the `SplunkRum` instance: